api3dao/airnode/packages/protocol/README.md

 This means the developer is now the *sponsor* of their requester contract, i.e., the requester contract can make Airnode requests that will be fulfilled by their sponsor wallet.

 3. Before making a request, the developer should make sure that at least one of the authorizer contracts that the Airnode is using will authorize the request.
-Assume the Airnode is using `SelfRequesterRrpAuthorizer` and `Api3RequesterRrpAuthorizer`.
+Assume the Airnode is using `AirnodeRequesterRrpAuthorizer` and `DaoRequesterRrpAuthorizer`.
-Then, the requester contract should be whitelisted either by one of the admins that the Airnode default BIP 44 wallet has appointed (i.e., by `SelfRequesterRrpAuthorizer`) or one of the admins that the API3 DAO has appointed (i.e., by `Api3RequesterRrpAuthorizer`).
+Then, the requester contract should be whitelisted either by one of the admins that the Airnode default BIP 44 wallet has appointed (i.e., by `AirnodeRequesterRrpAuthorizer`) or one of the admins that the API3 DAO has appointed (i.e., by `DaoRequesterRrpAuthorizer`).
 These admins may whitelist requester contracts based on arbitrary criteria (e.g., if an on-chain payment or an off-chain agreement has been made) and these are outside of the scope of this package.

 4. The requester contract can make two kinds of requests: